Blocking ads removes funding from us!

 Otherwise, OnePlus is doing everything right with its latest flagship and, given the now finally powerful camera, can place itself at the top.
 Sure - the price of 999 euros is no longer a “flagship killer” like it used to be (the OnePlus 3 cost 399 euros), but unfortunately a normal price for high-end devices in 2020.
 But now high-end devices are also installed -Components and is at the top.

-OnePlus 8 Pro buy
+Buy OnePlus 8 Pro

-OnePlus 8 Pro buy on amazon
+Buy OnePlus 8 Pro on Amazon

 buy directly from OnePlus